 The European Union has a strategic interest to support the stability, security and prosperity of neighbouring States.
 It is with this in mind that it developed a specific policy called the European Neighbourhood Policy (ENP).

-Since 2009, it has focused on two pillars :
+It has two pillars :

-European Neighbourhood Policy is a bilateral policy between the Union and each partner country, which includes regional cooperation initiatives :
+The European Neighbourhood Policy is a bilateral policy between the Union and each partner country, which includes regional cooperation initiatives :

-- The Eastern Partnership, which concerns Armenia, Azerbaijan, Georgia, Moldova, Ukraine and Belarus ;
+• The Eastern Partnership which concerns Armenia, Azerbaijan, Georgia, Moldova, Ukraine and Belarus ;

-- The Union for the Mediterranean, which aims to stabilize the Mediterranean region by enhancing relations between countries in the region.
+• The Union for the Mediterranean which aims to stabilize the Mediterranean region by enhancing relations between countries in the region.